Pavelezl/Object-Oriented-Programming-CodingExercises/README.md

 - Exception Handling in Java:
   - [Class 17]( ):

-- Design Patterns In Java: Singleton, Factory And Builder:
+- Design Patterns In Java: Singleton, Factory:
   - [Class 19]( ): Exercise of company and products, where we have to calculate the space needed for each of its products.
 Using the Singelton and the Factory

-- Design Patterns in Java: State Pattern
+- Design Patterns in Java:
   - [Class 20](): Exercise done in class where we have to program a tamagochi that changes states.
 In this exercise we practice the state pattern
+  - [Class 22](): Exercise done in class where we have to program a shopping cart and we must add products, we can also add combos of products to the cart.
+In this exercise we practice the composite pattern.

 # Classwork